-2. Describe and define the processes of pharmacokinetics, terms to describe beneficial and harmful effects of drugs, and drug interactions.
+1. Recall the processes of pharmacokinetics, terms to describe beneficial and harmful effects of drugs, and drug interactions.

-3. Describe and define the roles of receptors in the body, common drug interactions, and “rights” of correct drug administration.
+2. Recall the roles of receptors in the body, common drug interactions, and “rights” of correct drug administration.

-4. Explain components of a prescription, common dosage forms, routes of administration, factors that influence effects of drugs, and the role of the pharmacy technician.
+3. List components of a prescription, common dosage forms, routes of administration, factors that influence effects of drugs, and the role of the pharmacy technician.

 4. Recall principles of how various classes of pharmaceuticals act in different body systems, including the central nervous system, cardiovascular and respiratory system, gastrointestinal system, muscles and joints.

 - Medication safety and prescription orders